-CD-ROM for tax products.
-You can order Publication 1796, IRS Tax Products CD-ROM, and obtain:
+DVD for tax products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

-- A CD that is released twice so you have the latest products.
-The first release ships in late December and the final release ships in late February. - Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions (FAQs). - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins.

-Toll-free and email technical support.
+- · Current-year forms, instructions, and publications. - · Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - · Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 of the U.S. Code. - · Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - Two releases during the year.
+The first release will ship the beginning of January 2010. - The final release will ship the beginning of March 2010.

-Buy the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$25 (plus a \$5 handling fee).
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/ cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to buy the DVD for \$30 (plus a \$6 handling fee).